anon8675309/qubes-doc/external/troubleshooting/install-nvidia-driver.md

 ### Download packages

-You will need any Fedora system (18 or later) to download and build packages.
+You will need any Fedora system 18 to download and build packages.
 You can use Qubes AppVM for it, but it isn't necessary.
 To download packages from rpmfusion - add this repository to your yum configuration (instructions are on their website).
 Then download packages using yumdownloader:

 ~~~
 yumdownloader --resolve xorg-x11-drv-nvidia